Question 1: Are the Libraries now open?

 Answer: The subject guide for the library's OpenAthens remote authentication system includes detailed directions for generating remote access links to library resources.

-Question 20: Can library users who are no longer on campus get research assistance or help accessing library resources?
+Question 18: Can library users not on campus get research assistance or help accessing library resources?

 Answer: Yes.
 At Howard-Tilton Memorial Library, research help and assistance is available via email (email@example.com), and chat with screen sharing capabilities.
 You may also send SMS texts to (504) 470-0330 (no voice calls).

-Answer: Based on the recommendation of Campus Health, the PJ’s on the first floor of H-TML will be closed for Spring term.
-Closing the space will help us keep the very busy first floor at a lower density and enable physical distancing to be maintained.
-PJ’s will still be available at Percival Stern Hall across Freret Street and on Willow Street.
+Answer: Based on the recommendation of Campus Health, the PJ’s on the first floor of H-TML is presently closed.
+PJ’s is still be available at Percival Stern Hall across Freret Street and on Willow Street.
 Other options in the Commons and LBC are also available.

 Answer: No. Everyone is required to wear face coverings while in the public areas of our buildings.
-To ensure this, we are not permitting food and drink in the Libraries for Spring 2021.
+To ensure this, we are not permitting food and drink in the Libraries for Summer 2021.

-Answer: For the duration of the Spring semester, no event space will be available in the Libraries.
+Answer: For the duration of the Summer, no event space will be available in the Libraries.

-Answer: This Spring and likely through the duration of the COVID-19 pandemic, the library is unable to accept general gifts of physical items such as books from a personal collection.
-Contact an appropriate subject area liaison librarian directly if you believe you have individual items of special research value that might be exceptions.
+Answer: Contact an appropriate subject area liaison librarian directly if you believe you have individual items of special research value that might be exceptions.
 Otherwise, for alternatives, the American Library Association maintains a useful guide to book donation programs.